cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Overall, graph-based methods, especially GNNs, represent a cutting-edge approach that can significantly enhance fraud detection by considering relational data.
 As tooling and infrastructure improve (graph databases, streaming graph processing), we expect to see more real-time GNNs deployments for fraud in the coming years.

-# Transformer-Based and Foundation Models
+# Transformers and Foundation Models

 ## Transformers